Rulikkk/Rulikkk.github.io/content/2020-11-21 Digit Tutor 2/index.md

 Svelte, please, refer to the
 [first article](/building-digit-tutor-part-1-svelte) in the series.

-This article covers the details of speech recognition — how it works and which browsers support it.
+This article covers the details of speech recognition — how it works, which browsers support it and how I have used it.

 # Can I use SpeechAPI?